zhenzhilai/ACSAC_ML_SCA_EVA/README.md

 We provide an introduction of each experiment in the Artifact Appendix.

+The [Google drive](https://drive.google.com/drive/u/1/folders/1oyqViKeu3LpqDGozCDVpA70OewqAJQSB) contains all the necessary data to replicate our experiments.
+More details will be explained in each Folders's.

 ## Folders
 ### 0-evaluation-utils
 We provide evaluation scripts that analyze the face-matching rate and the distinguishability evaluation.